llvm-hs/llvm-hs-pretty/README.md

 sudo apt-get install llvm-9-dev
 ```

-The test suite currently consists of round tripping a LLVM IR from correct IR
+The test suite currently consists of round tripping LLVM IR from correct IR
-outputted by the llc toolchain, parsing into llvm-hs AST and then printing it
+outputted by the LLVM toolchain, parsing into llvm-hs AST and then printing it
 back out and comparing it with the original textual form to see if the pretty
 printer faithfully preserves the structure.
 The sample modules are in
 ``tests/``.